 4. “The other three days,” Salar de Uyuni Tour, Bolivia

 One of those cornerstones of a trip to South America is taking a tour of the Salar de Uyuni in southwestern Bolivia.
 There are many options when taking the Salt Flats tour, such as where you start (Uyuni, Tupiza, or northern Chile) and how many days you take (most take 3 or 4).
 Let’s back up a little, though.
-First, the tour name is a little misleading, as we didn’t even see the famous salt flats until the morning of our fourth day.
+First, the tour name is a little misleading, as when we went on the Salt Flats Tour, we didn’t even see the famous salt flats until the morning of our fourth day.
 It would be more accurate to describe this as a tour of southwest Bolivia.

 While seeing the largest and highest salt lake in the world is what the tour is built around, there are many other outstanding and unforgettable landscapes you encounter on the “other three days” of the tour when you are not exploring the salt flats themselves.
 I was constantly astounded at the uniqueness and beauty that surrounded us.
 This tour brought us through such a myriad of landscapes that the four of us in our group found ourselves using words like “lunar” and “Mars” to describe our surroundings.
 There was such a variety of things to see – from bright pink flamingos, to multi-colored lagoons, to towering volcanoes and mountains, to bubbling volcanic mud, to weird rock formations – and just a general feeling of being on another planet.
 I’ve honestly never seen anything like it.